billzichos/Deal-Probability-Predictor/README.md

 Predict the probability that a Deal is won given a set of factors.
 Progress is being maintained on the [wiki](https://github.com/billzichos/Deal-Probability-Predictor/wiki).

 ##Purpose
-My goal is to be able to assign a probability of a Deal closing as won, no matter how far along it is in the negotiation process, given a set of known features (or attributes).
+My goal is to assign a probability of a Deal closing as won, no matter how far along it is in the negotiation process, given a set of known features (or attributes).

 ##Data
 The following data elements can be derived from internal systems, and are likely good predictors.